locie/toscana/README.md

 - To address negative results from the SEBE calculation, the direct and diffuse irradiation components could be estimated from global irradiation.
 However, in some cases, the sky irradiance distribution could failed if these components are estimated from global irradiation.

-## Example
-An example of usage is provided in the tests folder in `test`.
-This example utilizes the dataset located in the **DATA** subfolder.
-The shapefiles _BATIMENT_ and _COMMUNE_ can be found by downloading the dataset from the BDTOPO from departement 73 ([IGN database](https://geoservices.ign.fr/bdtopo)).\
-_COMMUNE.shp_ can be found in the subfolder  : "/BDTOPO/1_DONNEES_LIVRAISON_XXXX-XX-XXXXX/BDT_X-X_SHP_LAMB93_D073-EDXXXX-XX-XX/ADMINISTRATIF/". \
-_BATI.shp_ can be found in the subfolder : "/BDTOPO/1_DONNEES_LIVRAISON_XXXX-XX-XXXXX/BDT_X-X_SHP_LAMB93_D073-EDXXXX-XX-XX/BATI/".\
-XXXX represents numbers that depend on the version of the dataset. \
-The raster file _N245E400.tif_ can be downloaded from [OpenDem](https://www.opendem.info/opendemeu_download_highres.html).

-Two functions are also available that allow for the direct downloading of the BDTOPO for the chosen departement and the raster files from OpenDem for the selected municipality.

 ## Documentation